 - Not testing your keywords for conversions.
 Would you prefer to be ranked #1 for a keyword that brings in 100$ per customer or for a keyword that gets you a 10$ value per customer?
 The answer is obvious, and that’s why it’s important that you focus your efforts on the keyword that gives you the best ROI

 - Being unrealistic.
 You have a 1000$ budget, and you want to rank for the keyword “finance” or something of that magnitude.
 Head key phrases such as those require millions of dollars budgets and months or years to rank on page #1

 - Targeting too many keywords on one page.
 I have seen many businesses make the same mistake.
 They target all the keywords on their home page, right from SEO to software outsourcing.
 Instead, target one or two keywords per page and build additional pages for each extra keyword.

-- Not following anything mentioned on the “Tips and tricks section”
+- Not following anything mentioned in the “Tips and tricks section.”

 Why More Is Not Always Good When It Comes to Keyword Research?